NilasJarl/Asteroids/README.md

 - Multishot, shot three shots per shot in a fan shape, given by Red Asteroids
 - Machinegun, triple the rate of fire, given by Blue Asteroids
 - Invulnerability, Unable to die, given by Green Asteroids
-_Note: Not points will be given for asteroids destroyed by hitting them with ship while invulnerable_
+_Note: No points will be given for asteroids destroyed by hitting them with ship while invulnerable_

 ## Requirements
 - Python 3.10+